rishalab/FedSimulator/README.md

 # LLM2FedLLM - Simulating LLMs in Federated Setting

 ## Description
 This repository contains the code for simulating the fine-tuning of Language Model Models (LLMs) in a federated learning setting for Code Tasks.
-The users can configuare the model, fine-tuning technique, federated aggregation implementations for the FL simulation according to code task at hand.
+The users can configure the model, fine-tuning technique, federated aggregation implementations for the FL simulation according to code task at hand.

 ## Setup
 ### Install dependencies